Soccer Positions: The Ultimate Guide

 Center Back #4 & #5

-As a broad generalization, a center back’s job is the same as the fullbacks: to protect their own end of the field from the offense.
+A center back’s job is similar to the fullbacks…to protect their end of the field from the opposition’s offense.

 Two center backs are sometimes playing together.
 For example, in a 4-4-2 formation, there will be two center backs lined up with two fullbacks on the edges.